This article is your resource for starting and growing an online business.

 Here’s the reality: starting a business can feel overwhelming at the beginning.
 But if you have a vision and you’re willing to put in the work, there’s never been a more exciting time to start.

 The big secret about launching a successful business is that you don’t have to dream up the next world-changing idea.
-The best ingredient to starting any business is knowing the unique skills and knowledge you bring to the table—and then leveraging them to turn an ordinary idea into an extraordinary business.
+The best ingredient to starting any business is knowing the unique skills and knowledge you bring to the table—and then leveraging them to help solve the problems of your customers.

 Every year, the difference between online and offline businesses blurs more and more.
 Even physical stores usually have online storefronts.
 Your local lawn care company probably has a website that collects reviews, sets up appointments, and markets the business.